-- Reduce image size
+- reduce image size

-- Reduce the number of
+- reduce the number of HTTP requests

-- Reduce the number of plugins
+- reduce the number of plugins on your website

-- Enable HTTP/2
+- enable HTTP/2

-7. Reduce bounce rate
+#8.
+Reduce bounce rate

-Simply put, the content on your page was not what your visitor was looking for or expecting.
+When a visitor bounces from your site, the content on your page was not what your visitor was looking for or expecting.

 Since Google is in the business of matching search queries to search results, a high bounce rate sends a bad signal to Google.
 The algorithm will start moving you down the search results.

-He found that low bounce rates are strongly associated with higher Google rankings:
+Brian Dean conducted a study of over one million search results and found that low bounce rates are strongly associated with higher Google rankings: